Welcome to our Viavito Sumi review!

 One problem with the Viavito machine is that the coating on the main body is susceptible to scrapes, bumps and knocks.
 That bright, glossy coating can be scraped off if you’re not careful.
 Although it looks nice when new, it wouldn’t take much to make it look shabby.

 The LCD display’s position is fixed

-One thing I like about the Concept 2 rower, and some of the other ones I’ve reviewed and used, is that the display is higher up and can be swiveled around to match your eye level. the Sumi’s display is fixed to the main body.
+One thing I like about the Concept 2 rower on Amazon, and some of the other ones I’ve reviewed and used, is that the display is higher up and can be swiveled around to match your eye level. the Sumi’s display is fixed to the main body.
 Having said that, it’s easy to read and this one could be filed under ‘minor niggles’.

 Conclusion – should you buy the Viavito Sumi rowing machine?

 If you’ve made it this far, or just scrolled down for the verdict, here it is.
 The Viavito Sumi is a great rowing machine for the price.
 If you’re looking for a machine you can use at home but don’t fancy splashing out on a thousand pound machine just yet, there’s a lot of really good points with this rower.